naves-thiago/hd_tools/README.md

 ## Report
 This tool reports the selected SMART values for a list of drives.
 The output can be grouped by drive or SMART attribute (default).
 For each attribute a "warning" and a "bad" thresholds are defined.
 Each value output is colored in green, yellow or red representing a good, warning or bad value.
+If a drive does not report an attribute, this will be shown in blue as `???`.
 Configured SMART attributes and thresholds:

 | ID  | Name                     | Warning |  Bad  |